Originally published on Issue 57, March 2018

 Dr Ghada Karmi also talked about Jerusalem from a historical perspective but from her personal experience as a native of Jerusalem.
 It was not an important city during the Ottoman time apart from being a pilgrimage destination, but in the 19th century when Europeans opened their consulates in Jerusalem and sent their Christian missionaries to convert the locals, the Ottomans began to take notice.
 She said that it is very difficult to estimate the correct number of Muslims, Christians and Jews in the city firstly because of unclear boundaries and secondly because of the Israeli policy that tends to show Jews are in a majority.
 She said that in 1928 when Jews began their migration to the holy city, the population of Muslims was about 7000, Christians 5000 and Jews 9000.
 She said that the number of Jews increased dramatically.
 This was not by birth but by immigration.
 As a result in 1944, there were 97000 Jews and 30000 Muslims.
 The numbers in 2015, if we believe the Israeli numbers she said, are 525,000 Jews, 300,000 Muslims and only 12,000 Christians.
 It is interesting that the number of Christians is even lower than it was in 1931.

 She then talked about her personal experience as a child in Jerusalem.
 She described the character of the city as Muslim/Christian and said that relations between the two were based on mutual respect.
 She said that Muslims would go to Christian festivals while Christians would come to Muslim festivals and they would send each other gifts on each group’s religious occasions.
-She regretted that the city of her childhood does not exist anymore, ‘ethnic cleansing’ having changed the city’s character.
+She regretted that the city of her childhood does not exist anymore, ‘ethnic cleansing’ has changed the city’s character.

 The Reverend Nadim Nassar said that Jerusalem is important for all of us as believers.
 He expressed regret that no Western Church cares about the plight of Christians living in Jerusalem and their decreasing number.
 He then talked about the significance of the city from a Christian theological perspective saying it was a shame that we did not have a Jewish rabbi to talk about the theological importance of Jerusalem from a Judaic point of view.
 He continued, however, by saying that Jesus entered the city when people were expecting a saviour to emerge and become their king.
 But as he explained, Jesus said that his kingdom is not from this world.
 He said that when the Lord chose to become ‘one of us’, He chose Jerusalem as His city.
 Therefore in his view, Jerusalem is the capital city of spirituality.
 He said that in order to understand Jerusalem it is crucial to understand three cultures.
 Most people do not know that Christianity began from the Middle East and there are native Christians all over the region.
 Secondly, he said, we should understand the cultural diversion of the city in the last 50 years.
 Thirdly and lastly he said, we should understand the culture of God and His decision to choose Jerusalem as His city.

 The final speaker of this conference was Dr Mohammad Ali Shomali, the director of the Islamic Centre.
 He began by explaining the global impact of the Islamic Revolution at a time when everyone thought that the age of religions was over.
 The revolution, he believed, proved that humanity can still live based on religious values.
 Faith gives courage to the oppressed and a purpose in their lives.
 He then talked about Imam Khomeini’s care for the oppressed whether they were Iranians or not.
 He said that from the very beginning the Imam was opposed to both apartheid and occupation.
 One of the first foreign policy decisions after the revolution was to cut political and economic relations with South Africa, then under apartheid.
-In Palestine Shaikh Shomali said there is both apartheid and occupation, and therefore Imam Khomeini did not hesitate to support the Palestinian people.
+In Palestine, Shaikh Shomali said there is both apartheid and occupation, and therefore Imam Khomeini did not hesitate to support the Palestinian people.

 Dr Shomali then talked about the theological aspects of Jerusalem in Islam and in the Qur’an.
 First, he mentioned that for all the first 13 years of Islam in Makkah, the Qibla was Jerusalem and the Prophet Muhammad(s) and his companions prayed towards that direction.
 Only in Madina and after some time, following a revelation from God, did the direction of the Qibla change to Makkah.
 The second importance of Jerusalem from the Qur’an’s point of view was the Prophet’s ascension to heaven from al-Aqsa Mosque.
 He talked about the significance of this journey and theological views on why the Prophet was taken on the Me‘raj (Ascension) from Jerusalem and not directly from Makkah.
 He said that one view would be that Jerusalem and its surroundings, is blessed according to the Qur’an, and this blessing was so significant that the Prophet was to ascend from that place to heaven.
 He also narrated sayings by Imam Ali(a) about the importance of al-Aqsa mosque as one of the four gardens of Paradise on earth, next to Masjid al-Haram, Masjid al-Nabi and Masjid al-Kufa.